 In August 2018, the FASB modified ASU No. 2018-14, “Compensation—Retirement Benefits—Defined Benefit Plans” (Subtopic 715-20), for changes to disclosure requirements for employers that sponsor defined benefit pension plans.
 Certain disclosure requirements were removed and certain disclosure requirements were added.
 The amendment also clarifies disclosure requirements for projected benefit obligations and accumulated benefit obligations in excess of respective plan assets.
-The amendment is effective beginning in the Company’s fiscal year 2021 financial statements, and early adoption is permitted.
-This disclosure requirement was adopted effective April 1, 2020 by removing the weighted-average expected long-term rate of return on assets in this Quarterly Report.
-Annual disclosure requirements will be reflected in the Annual Report.
+The amendment was effective beginning in the Company’s fiscal year 2021 financial statements.
+The disclosure requirement was adopted effective April 1, 2020 by removing the weighted-average expected long-term rate of return on assets in the Company’s Quarterly Reports on Form 10-Q and Annual disclosure requirements herein.

 Not Yet Adopted